linsun449/cliper.code/ReadMe.md

-# CLIPer: Hierarchically Improving Spatial Representation of CLIP for Open-Vocabulary Semantic Segmentation
+# CLIPer: Hierarchically Improving Spatial Representation of CLIP for Open-Vocabulary Semantic Segmentation (ICCV 2025)

 This repo is the official pytorch implementation of the  [CLIPer](https://arxiv.org/abs/2411.13836).